 “My three-year-old son was diagnosed with COVID.
 I had to stay home to care for him as well as not bring COVID to my hospital.
 But because it wasn’t me who was positive, we used up all my time off.
 We had to dip into savings to pay the bills.” – Nichole Whitney, RN at District One hospital in Faribault

-The bill would provide 100 hours of emergency paid leave to workers considered to be full time by their employer.
+For workers considered full-time by their employer, the bill would provide 80 hours of retroactive emergency paid leave for leave taken between March 13, 2020, to March 31, 2021, and an additional 80 hours of emergency paid leave going forward from April 1, 2021, to September 30, 2021.
+Part-time workers would receive hours that are commensurate to what they work in an average two-week period and contract workers would be eligible for an amount of leave relative to the hours worked in a 6-month period.
 This leave would cover nurses who have either been instructed to quarantine or exhibit symptoms while waiting for test results but later test negative.
 It would also cover caring for a family member that contracts COVID-19 or for childcare if their school is closed.

 The House version of the bill had its first hearing on January 27, 2021, in the Minnesota House Labor, Industry, Veterans and Military Affairs Finance and Policy Committee.
 Click here to watch the hearing